What #Lemonade Says To Me About Relationships

 I don’t know, either.
 I’m very happy in a committed relationship myself, and considering a future infidelity leaves me not just terrified, but dumbfounded.
 I can imagine the sting of discovery, and the subsequent rage that, for me, would surely come with ease.
 And I have some frame of reference for the gut-gnawing sadness, but I don’t know what comes after that.
 When it comes to infidelity, I have the tools for utter breakdown and even tacit acceptance, but where is the common, fleshed-out social script for moving forward?

 I considered this last weekend when taking in Beyoncé’s magnum opus, Lemonade.
-In it, Beyoncé, or some characterization of her, struggles to survive the transgressions of her husband, Jay-Z (or some characterization of him).
+In it, Beyoncé, or some characterisation of her, struggles to survive the transgressions of her husband, Jay-Z (or some characterisation of him).
 While some believe Lemonade is a reflection of the super-couple’s real-life drama, others see it as a meditation on survival, captured through the lens of infidelity.
-Either way, it’s an impressive artistic statement that places her real-life marriage at the center of its visual and musical narratives — a brave move for any old human, let alone the world’s greatest living megastar.
+Either way, it’s an impressive artistic statement that places her real-life marriage at the centre of its visual and musical narratives — a brave move for any old human, let alone the world’s greatest living megastar.

 Lemonade’s visuals and music were incredible and especially resonant with me as a Black woman, but its emotionality similarly stunned me.
 Beyoncé grieves her broken marriage in 11 steps reminiscent of the Kübler-Ross model, moving from Intuition to Redemption and experiencing every possibility in between.